dwhiffing/fury/content/nato/tr/navy/body.md

 early 1950s.
 All of these boats were developments on World War Two German designs and were evolutionary in nature.
-For our purposes they have about the same capabilities, the Tang is a derivative of the GUPPY types and is therefore slightly more capable but also larger.
+For our purposes they have about the same capabilities, the Tang is a derivative of the GUPPY types and is therefore slightly more capable and also larger.
 None can hope to survive long in a modern conflict with capable ASW forces.